Geico Insurance Review

 Overall, Geico’s homeowners and renters insurance policies provide dependable coverage at a competitive price, especially for people with Geico car insurance.

 Bottom Line: Is Geico a Good Insurance Company?

-Yes, Geico is a good insurance company.
-Geico is one of the best auto insurance companies for drivers of all types, as well as one of the best insurance companies overall.
-Geico offers home insurance, life insurance and other types of coverage, to go along with commercial and personal auto insurance policies.
+Yes, Geico is a good insurance company for drivers of all types, as well as one of the best insurance companies overall.
+In addition to personal and commercial auto insurance policies, Geico offers several other types of coverage, including home and life insurance.

 Geico car insurance is especially good for tech-savvy, budget-conscious drivers who are comfortable buying car insurance directly from an insurance company, rather than from an individual agent.
 Prospective customers should also be comfortable managing the policy largely online and over the phone, rather than face to face with an agent.
 Despite all of its great features, Geico does have some room for improvement in the customer service and claims departments.